IO89/markdown-cv/index.md

 Software Developer

 ## About
-After accomplishing Bachelor of Business Administration studies and working in industry for few years, I have realised that I am interested in web development.
+<p>After accomplishing Bachelor of Business Administration studies and working in industry for few years, I have realised that I am interested in web development.
 I have been working as a tech-recruiter and was inspired by the industry and people working there, so I have decided to learn software development at Haaga-Helia UAS.
-Enthusiastic and open-minded web developer, excited to co-create web applications and cross platform mobile applications.
+Enthusiastic and open-minded web developer, excited to co-create web applications and cross platform mobile applications.</p>

 ## Currently
 Working as a software developer at Futurice.